timower/rM2-stuff/Readme.md

 After 10 seconds the device will go to sleep, unless an app is picked before that timeout.
 You can also interrupt the timeout by pressing the `[x]` button.

-This allows you to switch apps without relying on flaky gestures.
+This allows you to switch apps without relying on gestures.

 ### Tilem